 District 65 schools are lawn-heavy, often unshaded and, for kids on playgrounds, often extremely hot.
 NHE plantings engage classes of students to learn about the many benefits of trees.
 NHE also helps organize adult volunteers for plantings.
 Find the tree request form below.

-Natural Habitat also provided fencing and mulch.
+Natural Habitat also provides fencing and mulch.

 Oaks are the top tree for wildlife, acorns feed diverse birds, mammals and insects, and oaks are larval host to more than 500 species of butterfly and moth caterpillars.
 Larval host means these hundreds of species of pollinators require oak leaves to develop to adults, just as monarch caterpillars need milkweed in order to develop to butterflies.
 Twigs and other tree parts also feed wildlife.